XparmisX/cybersecurity-practice/notes/Kali-Linux/basics.md

 ```
 and got stuck in a weird state where the terminal kept showing `dquote>` and wouldn't run my command.

 **What actually happened:** `dquote>` is the shell telling me it thinks I have an **unclosed double quote** — meaning somewhere I opened a `"` but never closed it, so bash is still waiting for me to finish the string before it will execute anything.
-Every line I typed after that (`Hie!`, `Hi`, etc.) was just being swallowed as *more text inside that still-open quote*, not run as new commands.
+Every line I typed after that (`Hi!`, `Hi`, etc.) was just being swallowed as *more text inside that still-open quote*, not run as new commands.
 To get out of this stuck state, I need to either type the matching closing `"` or press `Ctrl+C` to cancel the whole thing and start the command over from scratch.

 **What the command does when typed correctly:**
 ```bash